jbe456/arch-tips/install-arch-linux.md

 # Example for french AZERTY:
 loadkeys fr

-# (Optional) Connect to the internet with Ethernet or Wifi
+# Connect to the internet with Ethernet or Wifi
 # See https://wiki.archlinux.org/title/Network_configuration/Wireless
 # For wifi
 iwctl